-TIFF images, even when saved at the proper size and resolution, can be quite large and may take a long time to transfer over the Internet.
+- TIFF images, even when saved at the proper size and resolution, can be quite large and may take a long time to transfer over the Internet.

 - Color: There is no charge for black and white figures and tables.
 Color may be considered for certain figures at the discretion of the Editor.
 Unless otherwise stated, all color figures will appear in black and white in print and in color online.
 In graphs, pattern fills are often a better choice than color fills.
 When using color in graphs and line art, use bold, dark colors that differ significantly from one another.
 Light colors do not reproduce well on a screen or in print.

 Warning!
 Some programs may down-sample your images to low resolution.
 Do not use the "optimize for web" wizard in PowerPoint for any figures you intend to use in print.
 JPEG uses a glossy data compression technique, and every time you re-save a JPEG, resolution is lost.
 Please submit first generation JPEGs only.PEER REVIEW

-The manuscript will be referred to acknowledged expert Peer Reviewers and, if appropriate, the Section Editor, prior to the Editor's decision regarding publication.
+The manuscript will be referred to acknowledged expert peer reviewers and, if appropriate, an Associate or Section Editor, prior to the Editor's decision regarding publication.
 Reviewers are advised that they should recuse themselves from review of the submission if a conflict of interest exists.
 If necessary, the manuscript will be returned to the author(s) for revision(s) prior to a final decision.
 All attempts are made to obtain prompt reviews and a decision regarding need for revision, acceptance, or rejection.

-After receiving a decision from the Editor and revising the manuscript as instructed, the final revision should include: a cover letter to Editor Dr. Scott McIntosh explaining revisions based on reviewers' comments (including a point-by-point response to each of the Reviewers' comments), the final/revised manuscript and accompanying files.
+After receiving a decision from the Editor and revising the manuscript as instructed, the final revision should include: a cover letter to Interim Editor Dr. Neal W. Pollock explaining revisions based on reviewers' comments (including a point-by-point response to each of the Reviewers' comments), the final/revised manuscript and accompanying files.
 Upload revisions to http://ees.elsevier.com/wemj/.